 Alistair Taylor – 7 times SA Champ, 4 times Pipe Finalist in Hawaii, 4th in the World in 1998.

-1) Hello AT how you doing thanks for speaking to us what you up to these days!
+1) Hello AT how you doing thanks for speaking to us about what you up to these days!

 Thanks for checking in 🙂